-Please, don’t try to do this without proper training, planning, equipment, etc. but feel free to ask me any question about the trip.
+Please, don’t try to do this without proper training, planning, equipment, etc. but feel free to ask me any question about this trip or the other trips.

 The equipment I took with me was very similar to last year as you can see in the picture (and compare it with last year).
 We took 1-1.5l of water with us and filled it at every mountain spring we came across.
 The temperatures varied quite a lot – from 5 to 34°C, so you need a lot (!) of water - if you can carry more, do it.

 The night before I had a lovely dinner at the Lake Constance finished by a beautiful sunset.
 Early in the morning I took the train to Zürich and flew to Toulouse where Lucas waited for me, coming directly from Berlin.

 We took the 3h train from Toulouse to Lourdes where we arrived at 21.45 - still 23k to go to our starting point and hotel for the tour.
 We headed out of the city and thought about hitchhiking at a big roundabout but after 5min with no results we decided to run on a small path next to the river.
 It was a warm evening with little clouds so the moon gave already enough light to see the way but we still used one of our headlamps.
 The atmosphere was great and we paced quite fast for one hour along the river until we arrived at Argeles Gazost.
 It felt good but we didn’t want to get to the hotel in Aucun too late for the start tomorrow and the first guy we approached took us directly to the hotel in his car.
 In the end, we made it before midnight to the shower and bed – more than 320km away from San Sebastián.